bclarkson-code/Tricycle/README.md

 (e.g swapping layer norm with rms norm).
 Because I don't have access to many GPUs, we'll be training a smaller (49M parameter) version.

-To build our GPT, we first need to understand it's architecture:
+To build our GPT, we first need to understand its architecture:
 ![GPT](https://github.com/bclarkson-code/Tricycle/assets/57139598/14b16802-2bfd-4d10-99b9-168e5cc6290e)

 There are a few important things to note in this diagram.
 First, the